 The more recent digital and high-definition television units, including plasma and LCD flatscreen TVs, can be very sensitive to power spikes and changes in voltage.
-More and more consumers are using UPS units to regulate voltage and protect the TVs from the power fluctuations.
-There also used to prevent burnouts that may occur when there is a severe power sag or failure and the voltage drops – but UPS can preserve power to your TV long enough for it to be turned off properly.
+More and more consumers are using UPS units to regulate voltage and protect TVs from power fluctuations.
+They’re also used to prevent burnouts that may occur when there is a severe power sag or failure and the voltage drops – but UPS can preserve the power to your TV long enough for it to be turned off properly.

-The prized fish you may ask purchase a deluxe aquarium enclosure for maybe at peril if the electrical pump that filters the water experiences a power failure.
+The prized fish you may ask to purchase a deluxe aquarium enclosure for may be at peril if the electrical pump that filters the water experiences a power failure.
 Fish tanks become very dirty or green within mere hours unless the water is changed, once the pump is disabled.
-Having the UPS battery enabled unit prevents the aquarium pump from failing, which means you won’t have to clean out a funky looking tank.
+Having the UPS battery-enabled unit prevents the aquarium pump from failing, which means you won’t have to clean out a funky-looking tank.

 More devices than you may expect now come with battery backup.
-However, small batteries have a tendency to vary wildly in in their projected life, frequently causing situations where the device has a dead battery in it during the real power crisis.
+However, small batteries have a tendency to vary wildly in their projected life, frequently causing situations where the device has a dead battery in it during the real power crisis.
 Alarm clocks, smoke detectors, etc. may need additional help, so if you connect them to a UPS, they are insured to operate well in case an electrical problem occurs.